simeonkr/HaGL/doc/Overview.md

 <img src="images/loxodrome.png" alt="loxodrome" width=50% height=50% />

-The HaGL library provides initial support for creating simple meshes and loading them from `obj` files, where a mesh is represented by the data type
+The HaGL library provides initial support for creating simple meshes or loading them from OBJ files, where a mesh is represented by the data type
 ```
 data Mesh = Mesh {
     meshVertices :: [ConstExpr (Vec 3 Float)],